Create your Autumn account and let’s create the pricing for a premium AI chatbot.

 8. Next steps

 Nice!
 You’ve now integrated Autumn into your application.
-Next, learn how to handle billing flows like upgrades, cancellations and paywalls by using Autumn’s shadcn/ui components or building your own.
+Next, learn how to use Autumn’s components to show a pricing table, and handle upgrades, downgrades and paywalls.